4.3 Multi-Agency Risk Assessment Conference (MARAC)

 - Referral - Agencies who have identified a victim as being at high risk of further serious harm or homicide should complete the MARAC Referral section of the DASH and forward it to the MARAC Administrator and the Independent Domestic Violence Adviser (IDVA) Service – details are on the DASH form.
 The IDVA Service will make contact with the victim prior to MARAC to offer support and identify key risks and fears;

 - Consent – agencies should seek consent to refer from the victim and record this on the DASH.
-If they do not consent, the case can still be referred if it meets a criteria under GDPR i.e.:
+If they do not consent, the case can still be referred if it meets a criteria under UK GDPR i.e.:

-- Article 6 of the GDPR covers: Conditions for processing Special Category data WITHOUT CONSENT – Condition 4 Vital Interests applies, IF the processing is necessary to protect someone's life*;
+- Article 6 of the UK GDPR covers: Conditions for processing Special Category data WITHOUT CONSENT – Condition 4 Vital Interests applies, IF the processing is necessary to protect someone's life*;

-- Article 9 of the GDPR covers: Conditions for processing Special Category data WITHOUT CONSENT – Condition 2 Processing is necessary for the purposes of providing for appropriate safeguards for the fundamental rights and interest of the data subject.
+- Article 9 of the UK GDPR covers: Conditions for processing Special Category data WITHOUT CONSENT – Condition 2 Processing is necessary for the purposes of providing for appropriate safeguards for the fundamental rights and interest of the data subject.
 The basis for sharing without consent must be clearly indicated on the MARAC referral.

 - Research - All agencies receive a MARAC Case Summary List from the MARAC Administrator 7 days prior to the MARAC meeting.
 All agencies are required to research all cases and flag and tag their systems (put alerts on) to note that it is a MARAC case and any further information required from practitioners/colleagues should be sought from the MARAC Core Representative for that agency;